Schaudge/HiLive2/README.md

 ---

+#### Demultiplexing:

+To map reads from multiplexed sequencing runs, you can provide HiLive with the barcode sequences from your Sample Sheet.
+In default cases, barcode sequences are read after the (first) read, such that demultiplexing is carried out after the mapping is completed.
+If you use double indexing, please concatenate both indices in the correct order and provide them as one sequence.
+Please take care that the number of cycles is exactly the read length from your Sample Sheet plus that of your complete barcode sequence.
+All entered indices must be of the same length.
+To provide multiple indices, enter the -XXX argument for every barcode or barcode combination, e.g.:

+	hilive /path/to/BaseCalls /path/to/index.kix 107 /path/to/outputFolder -XXX barcode1 -XXX barcode2 ...

+Reads containing one of the given barcodes will be written to the resulting samfiles.
+The corresponding barcode sequence is stored in the BC-field of the samfile.

+Hint: You can write the results of each sample into a separate files using the following command:

+	for barcode in barcode1 barcode2 ... ; do grep "^@" allAlignments.sam > allAlignments_$barcode.sam && grep "BC:Z:$barcode" allAlignments.sam >> allAlignments_$barcode.sam; done

+---

 We recommend to adjust the numbers of threads used by HiLive with -n.
 If possible, make use of all threads on the machine!